davycloud/obtool/README.md

 # obtool

- A command lint tool for Obsidian
+ A command line tool for Obsidian